 The Offshore Financial Services Act 1998 created the post of commissioner of offshore financial services who issued banking and insurance licences.
 Under the umbrella of the commissioner’s office are the registrars of companies, trusts and partnerships who licenced and regulated their respective fields.

 Most regulatory and supervisory functions were however transferred to the Financial Supervisory Commission after its establishment in 2003.
 The insurance sector came under the FSC's regulatory remit with the Insurance Act 2008.
 The Offshore Banking Act was replaced and modernized by the Banking Act 2003.

-In common with many other offshore jurisdictions, the Cook Islands responded to pressure from the OECD and FATF by tightening up its regulatory regime.
+In common with many other offshore jurisdictions, the Cook Islands responded to pressure from the OECD and Financial Action Task Force (FATF) by tightening up its regulatory regime.
 Specifically, the Cook Islands responded to its inclusion on the FATF blacklist of jurisdictions with weak anti-money laundering legislation.
-In September 2000 the Cook Islands parliament passed the Money Laundering Prevention Act, which provided for the setting up of a Money Laundering Authority, to consist of the government's financial secretary, the commissioner for offshore financial services and the commissioner of police.
+In September 2000 the Cook Islands parliament passed the Money Laundering Prevention Act, which provided for the setting up of a money laundering authority, to consist of the government's financial secretary, the commissioner for offshore financial services and the commissioner of police.